 FAQ #6 Do I need to be certified?

 Certification is NOT required to practice myofunctional therapy.
 There are many more professionals practicing without certification than with.
 That being said, we do understand the value that many place on having certification and professional credentials.
-That is why with our TeamMyo course we offer graduates the option to take our certification exam to become certified Myofunctional Airway Specialists!
-Imagine having RDH and MAS both behind your name…
+That is why with our TeamMyo course we offer graduates the option to take our competency exam to prove your mastery of both clinical and didactic requirements for our certificate of competency!

 Tips to get a great head start